top of page

 1.1 Player Account Requirements

-1.1.2 | Season 14-3 End Rank - A player must have ended LoL Season 14-3 between the ranks of Platinum IV 0LP and Masters 300 LP.
+1.1.1 | Season 15 End Rank - A player must have ended LoL Season 15 between the ranks of Platinum IV 0LP and Masters 150 LP.
+This is the range in which players may be accepted.
+Gold players may apply, but will be considered at a lower priority than Platinum players.

-1.1.3 | Season 14-2 and 14-3 Peak Rank - A player must not have peaked above Masters 300 LP at any time within LoL LoL Season 14-2, Season 14-3 or Season 15-1.
+1.1.2 | Season 15 Peak Rank - A player must not have peaked above Masters 150 LP at any time within LoL Season 15.

 1.2 Other Eligibility Factors

 League Staff may also use any other applicable measure at their disposal to determine a player’s eligibility.
-An example of this would be an individual’s Flex queue rank.
-Whilst generally not used, it may be taken into consideration if an individual’s Flex queue rank is extremely inconsistent with their Solo / Duo queue rank.
+An example of this would be an individual’s Flex Queue rank.
+Whilst generally not used, it may be taken into consideration if an individual’s Flex Queue rank is extremely inconsistent with their Solo/Duo Queue rank.

 1.3 In-Season Climbing Cap